Home » Addiction » Alcohol » Recovery

 • Social Isolation and Avoidance of Support Systems: Withdrawing from therapy sessions, support groups, or sober friends is a key warning sign.
 Avoiding accountability indicates that an individual is struggling with sobriety and is at a higher risk of relapse.

-• Romanticizing Past Drinking Experiences: If an individual starts reminiscing about alcohol use in a positive light or downplaying the negative consequences of past drinking, they mentally preparing to relapse.
+• Romanticizing Past Drinking Experiences: If an individual starts reminiscing about alcohol use in a positive light or downplaying the negative consequences of past drinking, they mentally prepare to relapse.

 • Returning to Risky Environments: Frequenting bars, social events where alcohol is present, or reconnecting with friends who drink excessively increases exposure to relapse triggers and weakens commitment to sobriety.